 The picture on the right has more depth of field, so you can see sharp details on those tiles, even in the background and foreground.

-One thing to clarify is that the blur from depth of field doesn’t affect things to the left and right of your subject, only to the front and behind of your subject.
+One thing to clarify is that the blur from depth of field doesn't affect things to the left and right of your subject, only in front and behind your subject.

 Your camera can only focus on one thing at a time, no matter how many people/things are in the frame.
 Depth of field is how you tell your camera how much to keep in focus before things start getting blurry.